 Yes, yes.
 I could have purchased the teaching DVD’s to help with the visual and auditory needs.
 We could have created flashcards and played games with them to help with memorization of the terms.
 I could have located YouTube videos for some additional explanations.
 Etc. But, with science already taking him FOREVER to complete, those nice additions would have only prolonged his torture.

 A few chapters in, I took over reading the text to him and it helped A LOT.
-Then, one day I had a homeschool consult with a sweet momma who was making plans for homeschooling high school.
+Then, one day I talked with a sweet momma who was making plans for homeschooling high school.
 She happened to have been a biology major in college…and earned a graduate-level science degree as well.
 When she told me that she was really struggling to use Apologia textbooks with her children because they seemed more like college-level books than high school level, it stopped me in my tracks.
 I needed to make a change for my son.

 Then I found Botany in 8 Lessons and fell in love.